jorgemf/DeepLatentMicrobiome/README.md

 * `latent_space`: 10, 50, 100

 #### Running multiple autoencoder configurations
-The evaluation of multiple configuration of autoencoder hyperparameters consist mainly on repeated calls to the function `perform_experiment_2`, explained above.
+The evaluation of multiple configuration of autoencoder hyperparameters consist mainly on repeated calls to the function `perform_experiment()`, explained above.
 In [`Src/experiments.py`](Src/experiments.py) you could find a template for the loops over the different values of the hyperparameters that was tested on the Maize rhizosphere case of study.

 ***